Curtains (1983 film): Completion under Peter Simpson

+The film's turbulent production stemmed from a clash between director Ciupka and producer Peter Simpson.
+Commenting during the shoot in April 1981, Ciupka expressed some anxiety about his direction of the project, particularly around effectively depicting its large cast of characters.
+Ciupka envisioned the film as more of an arthouse giallo-inspired thriller in the style of Ten Little Indians (1965), whereas Simpson wanted a more commercial slasher film.
+According to actress Linda Thorson, at one point, the tension between the two became so intense, it caused many of the actors to feel uncertain whether the production would even move forward at all.

-Director Ciupka left the film after disagreements with producer Simpson over stylistics and tone.
-At the time Ciupka abandoned the project, only 45 minutes of viable footage had been shot, which resulted in Simpson having to take over the shoot.
-The final chase scene in the prop house was filmed by Simpson over a year after the initial production, as was the ending murder scene between Samantha Eggar and Lynne Griffin.
+Ciupka ultimately left the production after disagreements with producer Simpson over stylistics and tone.
+At the time Ciupka abandoned the project, only 45 minutes of viable footage had been shot, which resulted in Simpson having to take over the shoot approximately one year later.
+The final chase scene in the prop house was filmed by Simpson over a year after the initial production began, as was the ending murder scene between Samantha Eggar and Lynne Griffin.
 Writer Robert Guza Jr. returned to the project for rewrites under Simpson's supervision.
 This resulted in various additional scenes being shot, many of which never made it into the final picture.

 Deleted scenes included a backstory sequence where, prior to arriving at Stryker's retreat, Christie is emotionally rejected by her skating coach.
 This scene was intended to show the character's vulnerability when she is rejected again, this time by Stryker.
 The scene was shot two years after the initial production on a college campus, but never made it into the final cut.

 Actors Michael Wincott and Anne Ditchburn also originally had more dialogue, but most of their lines were cut from the final version of the film.
 Wincott's death was originally filmed with him being killed on a snowmobile and then crashing into the library, scaring Sandee Currie's character.
 This scene was cut out of the film, and he is, instead, killed off-screen in a hot tub.